Professor Maggie MortEmeritus

 - Understanding Expertise in Anaesthesia (NHS R&D Fund)

-The doctoral studies I am supervising relate to biosensors, co-production of care services, telecare, patient safety and Bovine TB policy.
+The doctoral studies I have recently supervised relate to making sense of biosensors, co-production of care services, telecare, patient safety and Bovine TB policy.

 From victims to actors: the role of children and young people in flood recovery and resilience